Table of Contents Show

 - 1. You need to figure out whether a remortgage is a good idea.

-- 2. Remortgaging isn’t without its fees, so keep that in mind, too.
+- 2. Remortgaging has its fees, so keep that in mind, too.

-- 3. Before deciding to remortgage, it is important to assess your current financial standing.
+- 3. Before deciding to remortgage, assessing your current financial standing is important.

 - 4. Be sure you can afford the mortgage payments each month.